 AWS Cluster via Dask

-RAPIDS can be deployed on ECS using Dask’s dask-cloudprovider management tools.
+RAPIDS can be deployed on a multi-node ECS cluster using Dask’s dask-cloudprovider management tools.
 For more details, see our blog post on deploying on ECS.

 1. Setup AWS credentials.
 First, you will need AWS credentials to allow us to interact with the AWS CLI.
 If someone else manages your AWS account, you will need to get these keys from them.
 You can provide these credentials to dask-cloudprovider in a number of ways, but the easiest is to setup your local environment using the AWS command line tools: